Llanvaches: The First Independent Church in Wales

-The original church stood in the neighbouring hamlet of Carrow Hill and was rebuilt in Llanvaches in 1802, when a suitable plot of land was found.
-In 1854 the great linguist and traveller George Borrow passed the chapel on his walk from Newport to Chepstow, a journey later included in his 1862 Wild Wales.
-The current Tabernacle URC Chapel was built in the 1920s.
+The original church was built in the neighbouring hamlet of Carrow Hill and rebuilt in Llanvaches in 1802.
+In 1854 George Borrow passed the chapel on his walk from Newport to Chepstow, a journey later included in his 1862 Wild Wales.
+The current Tabernacle URC Chapel was remodelled in 1924.

 Llanvaches Roman coin hoard

 In 2006 a hoard of 599 silver denarii, hidden in a locally made cooking pot, was found at Llanvaches by a metal detectorist.
 The coins, which are dated to about AD 160, are now held at the National Roman Legion Museum in Caerleon.

 Amenities

-Although Llanvaches is set in a quiet, rural area the need for more houses and the boom in housing development means that the village has a rising population.
+Llanvaches is set in a quiet rural area.
+Access is via single track lanes with passing places.
+There are approximately 80 houses in the village which features a church, a church hall, a post box, a play park and a playing field.
+A bus stop is a ten minute walk from the village as are the Rock and Fountain pub and a scout den.

 Governance

 The area is governed by the Newport City Council and the Llanvaches community council.